Akutaq

 Recipe

-Each family makes akutaq a little differently.
-This is how one family makes our akutaq.
-There isn’t an official recipe because they make it the way they were taught and pass it down to their kids that way.
+Family recipe note: Each family makes akutaq a little differently.
+This version reflects one family’s method.
+There isn’t one official recipe because it is often made the way people were taught and then passed down to their children.

 Ingredients